zalando/restful-api-guidelines/http/Http.md

   updating
 - on successful PUT requests, the server will replace the entire resource addressed by the URL with the representation passed in the payload
-- successful PUT requests will usually generate 200, if the resources is updated, 201, if the resource is created, or 204, if no content is returned
+- successful PUT requests will usually generate 200 or 204 (if the resources was updated - with or without actual content returned), and 201 (if the resource was created)

-**Note:** Resource IDs for PUT are maintained by the client and passed as a URL path segment.
+**Note:** Resource IDs with respect PUT requests are maintained by the client and passed as a URL path segment.
 Putting the same resource twice is required to be idempotent and to result in the same single resource instance.
 If PUT is applied for creating a resource, only URIs should be allowed as resource IDs.
 If URIs are not available POST should be preferred.

 ### POST

-POST requests are idiomatically used to create single resources, but other semantics on collection resources are equally possible.
-The semantic is best described as »*please add the enclosed representation or execute a well specified request to/on the collection resource identified by the URL*«.
+POST requests are idiomatically used to create single resources on a collection resource endpoint, but other semantics on single resources endpoint are equally possible.
+The semantic for collection endpoints is best described as »*please add the enclosed representation to the collection resource identified by the URL*«.
+The semantic for single resource endpoints is best described as »*please execute the given well specified request on the collection resource identified by the URL*«.

 - POST request should only be applied to collection resources, and normally not on single resource, as this has an undefined semantic
 - on successful POST requests, the server will create one or multiple new resources and provide their URI/URLs in the response
-- successful POST requests will usually generate 200, if a resources have been updated, 201 if the resources have been created, and 202, if the request was accepted but has not been finished
+- successful POST requests will usually generate 200 (if resources have been updated), 201 (if resources have been created), and 202 (if the request was accepted but has not been finished yet)

 **More generally:** POST should be used for scenarios that cannot be covered by the other methods sufficiently.
 For instance, GET with complex (e.g. SQL like structured) query that needs to be passed as request body payload because of the URL-length constraint.
 In such cases, make sure to document the fact that POST is used as a workaround.

-**Note:** Resource IDs for POST are created and maintained by server and returned with response payload.
+**Note:** Resource IDs with respect to POST requests are created and maintained by server and returned with response payload.
 Posting the same resource twice is by itself **not** required to be idempotent and may result in multiple resource instances.
-Anyhow, in the presence of external URIs it is best practice to implement POST in an idempotent way.
+Anyhow, if external URIs are present that can be used to identity duplicate requests, it is best practice to implement POST in an idempotent way.

 ### PATCH

 PATCH request are only used for partial update of single resources, i.e. where only a specific subset of resource fields should be replaced.
 The semantic is best described as »*please change the resource identified by the URL according to my change request*«.
-The semantic of the change request is undefined and must be described in the API specification.
+The semantic of the change request is not defined in the HTTP standard and must be described in the API specification by using suitable media types.

 - PATCH requests are usually applied to single resources, and not on collection resources, as this would imply patching on the entire collection
 - PATCH requests are usually not robust against non-existence of resource instances
 - on successful PATCH requests, the server will update parts of the resource addressed by the URL as defined by the change request in the payload
-- successful PATCH requests will usually generate 200, if the resources is updated, or 204, if no content is returned
+- successful PATCH requests will usually generate 200 or 204 (if resources have been updated
+  - with or without updated content returned)

 **Note:** since implementing PATCH correctly is a bit tricky, we strongly suggest to choose one and only one of the following patterns per endpoint, unless forced by a [backwards compatible change](